 The allowances for Independent Members of the Audit and Governance Committee and the Standards Independent Person are paid from the date of their appointment in accordance with the provisions of the York and North Yorkshire Combined Authority Order 2023 that gives the Authority to pay such allowances including backdating.

-D. Scheme of travel and subsistence allowance as authorised pursuant to the Order purpose of, or in connection with the discharge of the functions of the Y&NYCA.
+D. Scheme of travel and subsistence allowance as authorised pursuant to the Order

 1. Definition of Qualifying Duties